inspire-eu-validation/metadata/isdss/data-encoding.md

 # Data Encoding

-**Purpose**: Evaluate encoding and the storage or transmission format for data sets and datasets.
+**Purpose**: Evaluate encoding and the storage or transmission format for data sets and series.

 **Prerequisites**